 Dr Fred: Latest Developments in Solar System Exploration (25 Oct, 18:30-19:30) and Black Holes and the Event Horizon Telescope (1 Nov, 18:30-19:30)

 Dr Fred obtained a degree in Physics with Astrophysics from the University of Leicester in 1980, followed by a PhD in Cosmology from Durham University in 1986.

 He has spent the past twenty years teaching adult education classes in astronomy, physics and mathematics at a variety of venues throughout Northumberland, County Durham and North Yorkshire, including Astronomy GCSE as an evening class.
 Fred has organised and taught a number of weekend courses in astronomy based in the Kielder forest park and other venues in the North Pennines.
 When he is not teaching Fred can be found wandering the moors and fells of the North of England.

 Wallace Arthur: The Biological Universe – how abundant is life?
 (26 Oct, 18:30-19:30)

 Wallace Arthur is an astrobiologist and evolutionist.
-He is Emeritus Professor of Zoology at the National University of Ireland, Galway, and author of the 2020 book The Biological Universe: Life in the Milky Way and Beyond, published by Cambridge University Press.
+He is Emeritus Professor of Zoology at the National University of Ireland, Galway.
+He is also the author of the 2020 book The Biological Universe: Life in the Milky Way and Beyond, published by Cambridge University Press.